Fitness-Event-APP/Fitness/README.md

 Majorly focus on providing professtional training classes and formal events to users.

-#### Limits:
+* <strong> Limits </strong>

-Most they presents are global events, holding in a location which is far away from most people.
+  * Most they presents are global events, holding in a location which is far away from most people.
 For most people, they prefer choosing a event around their houses.

 ## System Design